maciejskorski/enhanced-pll-trng/README.md

 The code can be found under the `src` directory:
 * The experiments were executed on Google Colab and can be reproduced with the notebook [src/TRNG_Dependency_Analysis.ipynb](src/TRNG_Dependency_Analysis.ipynb)
 * [src/find_PLL-TRNG_configs_FPGA_2023.py](src/find_PLL-TRNG_configs_FPGA_2023.py) is the Python script that generates the list of all possible configurations, along with the list of time distances between contributing bits.
-Lines 405-433 contain the constraints of the state-space to explore.
+[The main code block](https://github.com/maciejskorski/new_pll_trng/blob/main/src/find_PLL-TRNG_configs_FPGA_2023.py#L523-L549) contains the constraints of the state-space to explore.
 * [src/Corner_values_test_results.xlsx](src/Corner_values_test_results.xlsx) contains test results for corner values in temperature and supply voltage
 ```
 ├───📁 data/